dojonorth/fun-basics-dojo/README.md

 ```
 brew install sbt
 ```
-* Ensure the Java 8 **JDK** (not just the JRE) is installed (it's required by the latest version of Akka).
+* Ensure the Java 8 **JDK** (not just the JRE) is installed (earlier versions may work, but I've not tested them).
 It can be downloaded from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-* Clone to repo locally:
+* Clone the repo locally:
 ```
 git clone git@github.com:dojonorth/fun-basics-dojo.git
 ```
 * Open the code in your favourite IDE.
 If you have IntelliJ, then you should just be able to import the build.sbt.
 At a push, any text editor that lets you navigate the code should be fine.
 * Compile and run the tests.
 If you're using IntelliJ, then it should be easy to do this from there.
 Otherwise, running the tests directly from the command line is fine.
-The easist way to check that everything is fine is to navigate to the planet-survey-akka folder and then run:
+The easist way to check that everything is fine is to navigate to the test root folder and then run:
 ```
 sbt test
 ```
-**NOTE: The first time you run the tests, they'll be slow for a couple of reasons: SBT will have to download and locally cache all of Akka's dependencies and the the Pi Calculation single threaded test that runs is intentionally slow.
-So don't worry if it appears to have frozen for 30 seconds or so.**
+**NOTE: The first time you run the tests, they'll be slow for a couple of reasons: SBT will have to download and locally cache all of the dependencies and build all of the source code.
+Subsequent runs should be faster**

 Within the cloned directory, the full test suite can be run via:
 ```